WordPress/WordPress-Documentation-Style-Guide/docs/2-document-guidelines/inclusivity.md

 ## Using diverse examples
 - Represent diverse perspectives and scenarios in text and media.
 - Make use of inclusive and a diverse range of names, ages,  locations, professions, and cultures while depicting people.
 - Avoid making generalizations about people, religions, cultures, regions, and countries.
+- Avoid unintentional racial and cultural bias while writing documentation.

+[warning] Not Recommended: master/slave [/warning]
+[tip] Recommended: primary/subordinate [/tip]

 ## Accessibility and disability terms